hindu-muppala/hindu-muppala/README.md

 - 👋 Hi, I’m hindu muppala.
 I'm developer.
 - 👀 I’m love pending my time in building applications.
-- 🌱 I’m currently learning machine learning and doing projects on cryptography.
+- 🌱 I’m currently learning machine learning and doing projects on web development.
 - 💞️ Java,Linux are all time my favourite but I love all code stuff.
 And I love to learn any thing in depth.

 Loves does stuff from scratch.